 Rob Paravonian’s Bio

-Rob Paravonian is a standup comedian known the world over for his Pachelbel Rant and viral videos which have been viewed millions of times.
+Rob Paravonian is a comedian and musician known the world over for his Pachelbel Rant and viral videos which have been viewed millions of times.
 Using music to get the laughs, Rob has opened for George Carlin and Lily Tomlin, has appeared on Comedy Central and VH1, and has toured everywhere from Alaska to Afghanistan.
 His intelligent material and likeable demeanor get audiences laughing at everything from classical music to themselves.
 With wit and charm, this “polite smart ass” mixes music and comedy as well as he mixes his Midwestern friendliness with big city edginess.
 A veteran comic and a solid musician, Rob Paravonian is a unique comedian who has brought laughs to people the world over.

 Rob discovered music at an early age, learning cello at age six and playing it from grade school through to the Waukegan High School Symphony (yes, there was a Waukeagn High School Symphony).
 At age 10 Rob got his first taste of life on the road when the Grade School Orchestra went to nationals in Nashville, and at 13 he went to Florida with the High School Chamber Orchestra.